rjordell/Pokemon-Like-RPG/README.md

 Pokemon "0..5" --> Player

 ```
-The Pokemon class has various stats that can change as it is attacked, levels up, etc. The Player and NPC classes inherit from the Person class.
-Both players and NPCs can have up to 3 Pokemon on a team.
+The Pokemon class has various stats that can change as it is attacked, levels up, etc. The Player class inherits from the Person class.
+Players can have 3 Pokemon on a team.
 Players can catch Pokemon and add them to the team.
-Both Players and NPCs can command Pokemon to attack.
+Players can command Pokemon to attack.
 Pokemon can attack each other, gain experience, level up, lose and gain health, and have a custom name.
-Only NPCs can battle with the player character.
+Players can battle with gym leaders and wild Pokemon.

  > ## Final deliverable